Technology layers

 Integration layer

-Integrations only when they reduce risk or manual work without creating fragility.
+Integrations are added only when they reduce manual work without making the system fragile.

 • Approval gates and exception handling